Shankar-Rajaraman/Getting-and-Cleaning-Data---Project/README.md

 17.)
 So a tidy data is created  "Tidy_Avg_Summary_Final" (11880x4) usign the "gather" function in library(tidyr).
 The four columns are: "Subject","Activity", "Mean_Std_Variables","Average".

 18.)
 The "Tidy_Avg_Summary_Final" is tidy
         a.) as each row is a unique observation b.) and each column is a variable. c.)
-This one table gives complete information without redundancy for the average calculation required.
+This one table gives complete information without redundancy for the average caculation required.

 19.)
 Finally the  "Tidy_Avg_Summary_Final" is written into a .txt file "Final_Tidy_Avg_Summary.txt" in the home directory.

 References: